bcaddy/bcaddy.github.io/_posts/2025-posts/2025-08-14-PegasusTools.md

 Converting a large set of ASCII track files only takes a few minutes.
 Converting a 2TB binary dataset takes about 2 hours on Stellar using 16 cores and 256GB of memory.
 This is a one-time cost that also computes several useful quantities along the way for easier future searching.
 I don't have hard numbers for how much faster this is but my estimate is that it reduces a single search from hours to minutes.

+### Reading Trace Files

+Trace files (`.trace_mpiio_optimized` files) are very similar to track files except instead of following a particle through the simulation the record the values at a specific point in space.
+They are processed similarly to the binary track files, they just take a little less time since they don't require as much processing.

 ### Reading History Files

 `.hst` files can be loaded with the `load_hst_file` function which returns a Polars DataFrame.
 The loading function accounts for any restarts and only uses data from the latest run.
 This files are small so I didn't do any performance testing, load times are usually a fraction of a second.